BawdyAnarchist/quBSD/Future_Development.md

+NTP PLAN
+  host: $jmap/pf.conf - allow udp port 123 ;;  rc.conf - ntpd at boot

+  script corrections
+    "host is network connected" - only when pf_pass is loaded - Use the anchor installer
+    add ntp.conf to the proper location, and change the rc.conf update the jmap/pf.conf with the upd 123 permission

+# NEW June 2025
+  A single zusr dataset is hardset but .. why??
+Just make it another parameter to know where to look for the jail.
+I thought I might need a separate ssd, vdev, zpool, but couldnt integrate it properly.
+All jails' zusr data should be able to exist anywhere.
+Probably same with zroot/qubsd

+  You also need to constrain the memory and CPU that the jails "see."
+Because the faggots who make browsers and programs are fat fucking swine who will consume resources that you tell them exist.
+This might no shit require a kernel change to intercept the sysctl call for jails.
+/END NEW

+qb-edit - < GATEWAY > isnt valid for CLASS: host.
+Valid params are:

+TIMEOUT overhaul - timeout is a real command that will exit a command after a certain time. wow that would've been useful a long time ago

 Simultaneous jail starts cause multiple dhcp restarts, and I think hangs some of the interfaces permanently in the gateway until restared

-timeout is a real command that will exit a command after a certain time. wow that would've been useful a long time ago

 when shutting down social:
 	/etc/rc.shutdown: WARNING: $qubsd_dhcp_enable is not set properly - see rc.conf(5).